-Red Sky at Night continues the international focus that is at the heart of all of our work: bringing together Indigenous cultures from around the globe to celebrate our diversity, artistic scope and to collaborate on new creative possibilities.
-Red Sky is about expanding its influence and reach to everyone.
-Red Sky at Night celebrates the many nations under one sky.
+Red Sky at Night are gala and events that continue the international focus that is at the heart of our work: bringing together Indigenous cultures from around the globe to celebrate our diversity, artistic scope and to collaborate on new creative possibilities.

 Red Sky at Night was launched in October 2003 to a sold-out house at Little Italy's hotspot, Revival.
 An exciting mix of well-known artists and media attended including Tom Hill, Amos Key, Susan Aglukark, Sandra Laronde, Molly Johnson, Lorraine Segato and George Leach, among others.
 The second Red Sky at Night took place in August 2004 at the Carlu, a 850-seat concert hall, which also sold out.
 It featured Canada's Tomson Highway, Susan Aglukark, George Leach, Amos Key Jr, and Lisa Odjig as well as Peru's Patricia Cano and Greenland's Makka Kleist.
 The evening featured thrilling excerpts from Red Sky's celebrated works Caribou Song and Raven Stole the Sun performed by Sandra Laronde, Carlos Rivera, Jonathan Fisher, Rick Sacks, and Rick Shadrach Lazar.